storynory/kisscms/README.md

 # kisscms
-CMS based on Feathers and and Riot JS .... very early stage
+Node CMS based on Feathers and and Riot JS .... very early stage